-A: No!
-While orthokeratology can help most individuals (including those with certain types and amounts of astigmatism and moderately high myopia) improve their vision, the procedure is often most effective for those prescriptions falling within a specific range.
+A: While orthokeratology can help most individuals improve their vision (including those with certain types and amounts of astigmatism and moderately high myopia), the procedure is often most effective for those prescriptions falling within a specific range.
 Additional factors may include individual corneal rigidity and shape factors as well as an ability to wear contact lenses.
-A thorough consultation and examination using advanced computerized diagnostic instrumentation can easily determine if orthokeratology is right for an individual.
+A thorough consultation and examination using advanced computerized diagnostic instrumentation can easily determine if orthokeratology is right for you.

 Q: How safe is ortho-k?

-A: Ortho-k is believed to be safe when appropriately fitted and managed properly.
+A: Ortho-k is safe when appropriately fitted and managed properly.
 Many people have been able to eliminate their dependence upon their glasses and standard contacts with no adverse effects.
-Unlike surgical procedures like radial keratotomy (RK), photorefractive keratectomy (PRK), laser assisted in-situ keratomileusis (LASIK), and laser assisted subepithelial keratectomy (LASEK), the corneal tissue is not incised or vaporized by a laser.
+Unlike surgical procedures such as laser assisted in-situ keratomileusis (LASIK), radial keratotomy (RK), photorefractive keratectomy (PRK), and laser assisted subepithelial keratectomy (LASEK), the corneal tissue is not incised or vaporized by a laser.
 As with all contact lenses, proper lens care and handling must be performed to maintain eye health.
-The state-of-the-art, high-permeability GP materials now available provide adequate amounts of oxygen to the tissues of the eye.

 Q: Is ortho-k permanent?